yeouchiou/yeouchiou.github.io/_pages/about.md

   - /about.html
 ---

-Hi there, I'm Yeou Chiou, a machine learning engineer at LinkedIn working on various problems in job search and recommendation.
+Hey, I'm Yeou, a machine learning engineer who went from exploring the cosmos to building ML systems that are truly out of this world.